cssninjaStudio/vuero/documentation/components/dropdown/dropdown-button-slot-documentation.md

 ### Context Menu

-Vuero `BaseDropdown` can also be displayed as a context menu holding a single icon.
+Vuero's `<BaseDropdown />` component can also be displayed as a context menu holding a single icon.
 The icon can be whatever you want.
-This dropdown will have the specific `dots` attribute.
-_Please refer to the markup for more details about usage._
+This dropdown has the specific `dots` prop set.
+Please refer to the markup for more details about usage.

 <!--code-->